-Council operates four Resource Recovery Parks - located at Omarama, Otematata, Kurow and Hampden.
-These accept residual waste (rubbish), green waste and standard recyclables, and are well-utilised by the local community, holiday home owners and visitors.
+Council operates four Resource Recovery Parks - located at Omarama, Otematata, Kurow and Hampden - and the landfill in Palmerston.
+These accept residual waste (rubbish), green waste and standard recyclables (recovery parks only), and are well-utilised by the local community, holiday home owners and visitors.